 - Although RV studs cannot be seen with the naked eye, they can be easily found as the areas of greatest condensation with early morning dew moisture, and you can leave a mark to locate them later.

 - Another easy way to locate RV wall studs is to use a stud finder.

-There are some stud-finder on the market for only 10 dollars that work with important magnets, without batteries.
+There are some stud-finders on the market for only 10 dollars that work with important magnets without batteries.
 Stud finders only based on big magnets may not be suitable for campers and lose the detection of certain materials that we are interested in not drilling.
 We recommend using a high-sensitivity stud finder like the one mentioned below.